Home » Taking Responsibility Does Not Mean You’re Taking the Blame

 “It’s her fault because she did such and such.”
 “It’s his fault because he should have done that.”
 Around and around we go.
 Where it stops, nobody knows.

-Too often couples are caught up with being right fighters and pointing the blame towards each other.
+Too often couples are caught up with right fighting and pointing the blame towards each other.
 When they should accept the fact that it is not about who is wrong.
 It is about what is wrong.

 Who takes responsibility?